Operation Level Agreement

-Planning process involves:
+The planning process involves:

-- Understanding the business requirements of the customer (with respect to scope of services, timeliness, etc.) and translating it into IT requirements.
+- Understanding the business requirements of the customer (with respect to the scope of services, timeliness, etc.) and translating it into IT requirements.

-Development process involves:
+The development process involves:

-- Define, develop, negotiate and standardize SLTs for OLA.
+- Define, develop, negotiate, and standardize SLTs for OLA.

 - Encompass SLTs in OLA.

 - Get approvals from the service provider on OLA.